Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-system.md

 Kotlin has a type system with the following main properties.

-* Hybrid static, gradual and flow type checking
+* Hybrid static, gradual and flow type checking;
-* Null safety
+* Null safety;
-* No unsafe implicit conversions
+* No unsafe implicit conversions;
-* Unified top and bottom types
+* Unified top and bottom types;
-* Nominal subtyping with bounded parametric polymorphism and mixed-site variance
+* Nominal subtyping with bounded parametric polymorphism and mixed-site variance.

 Type safety (consistency between compile and runtime types) is verified *statically*, at compile time, for the majority of Kotlin types.
 However, for better interoperability with platform-dependent code Kotlin also support a variant of *gradual types* in the form of [flexible types][Flexible types].